tytydraco/yessleep/out/I_Was_a_Folklore_Researcher_Until_One_Interview_Forced_Me_to_Abandon_Academia_Forever.md

 “After one of the blacksmith’s daughters disappeared too, the people grew restless and walked up to our old mansion to set it ablaze.
 My family barely escaped that day.”

 “It was only my grandfather who decided to return.”
-He pointed to a painting on a wall; the man bore a near-perfect resemblance to Lord Edmund Ashford.
+He pointed to a painting on a wall; the man bore a near-perfect resemblance to Lord E. Ashford.

 “He built the beautiful mansion you’re sitting in right now and hired a local militia to fight off any attempts on our lives.
 I’m sure the people in town tried to warn you away from me.”